neurogym/neurogym/docs/envs.md

 ### DelayedMatchCategory

+Doc:

-Logic: A sample stimulus is followed by a delay and test.
-Agents are required to indicate if the sample and test are in the same category.
+        A sample stimulus is followed by a delay and test.
+Agents are required

+        to indicate if the sample and test are in the same category.

+        dt: Timestep duration.

+        rewards:

+            R_ABORTED: given when breaking fixation. (def: -0.1, float)

+            R_CORRECT: given when correct. (def: +1., float)

+            R_FAIL: given when incorrect. (def: 0., float)

+        timing: Description and duration of periods forming a trial.

 Reference paper:

 [Experience-dependent representation of visual categories in parietal cortex](https://www.nature.com/articles/nature05078)

 Default Period timing (ms)